tonygilkerson/OpsDoc/docs/decks/jx-intro/jx-intro.md

 * Jenkins, helm, skaffold, nexus, monocular
 * Developer not require to be an expert in Ops stack (but it helps!)
+* Ability to create custom quickstarts, helps to enforce best practices and project consistency

 **Automates the CI/CD for your application on Kubernetes**